dotnet/docfx/docs/reference/docfx-environment-variables-reference.md

 Custom Node.js executable path that will be used by the `docfx pdf` command.
 By default, docfx automatically detect installed Node.js from `PATH`.

+## `DOCFX_GIT_TIMEOUT`

+Used to override maximum time in milliseconds for git operations.
+Default value is 1,000.